veorq/cryptocoding/README.md

 }
 ```

-The risk is greater on legacy platforms, as they are more likely to perform byte-wise comparisons.
+The risk is greater on legacy platforms and on embedded platform, as they are more likely to perform byte-wise comparisons.

 ### Solution